Jeevith252/ML_BASIC_PROJECT/README.md

 Firstly Applieed all the model training on to the bith dataset and the calculated the accuracy of the models

 At last compared All the accuracy of the models

+Encoding ..

+Learnt how to convert categorical data into numerical data using Label encoding and One hot encoding